microsoft/DMF/Dmf/Modules.Library/Dmf_ContinuousRequestTarget.md

 BufferOutputSize | Size of each output DMF_BufferPool buffer.
 BufferContextOutputSize | Size of each output DMF_BufferPool's buffer's context.
 EnableLookAsideOutput | Indicates whether or not the underlying DMF_BufferPool’s are opened in Infinite Mode.
-PoolTypeInput | Type if memory for input buffers.
+PoolTypeInput | Type of memory for input buffers.
+See remarks section below for more information.
 PoolTypeOutput | Type of memory for output buffers.
+See remarks section below for more information.
 EvtContinuousRequestTargetBufferInput | The callback that allows the Client to populate input buffers before they are sent to the underlying target.
 EvtContinuousRequestTargetBufferOutput | The callback that allows the Client to read data from output buffers that have been returned by the underlying target.
 ClientContext | Client specific context that is sent to the Client callback functions.